GLEIF-IT/vlei-hackathon-2025-workshop/README.md

   - Resolving Schema OOBIs of vLEI schemas (QVI, LE, OOR Auth, ECR Auth, OOR, ECR)
   - Creating KERI AIDs for the QVI, LE, and OOR holders.
 - ./stop.sh shuts down the components started up by ./deploy.sh
-- ./create-geda-aid.sh
+- ./task-scripts/create-geda-aid.sh
-  - uses the appropriate script in `./sig-wallet/src` to create the GEDA AID using the KERIpy KLI rather than KERIA and SignifyTS.
+  - Uses the KLI to create the GEDA AID using KERIpy rather than KERIA and SignifyTS.
+This mirrors what occurs in production.
+  - This identifier will delegate to the QVI AID by the QVI creating a delegation request and the GEDA approving it.
-- ./create-qvi-aid.sh
+- ./task-scripts/create-qvi-aid.sh
   - uses the appropriate script in `./sig-wallet/src` to create the QVI AID as a delegated AID from the GEDA AID.
-- ./create-le-aid.sh
+- ./task-scripts/create-le-aid.sh
   - uses the appropriate script in `./sig-wallet/src` to create the LE AID.
-- ./create-person-aid.sh
+- ./task-scripts/create-person-aid.sh
   - uses the appropriate script in `./sig-wallet/src` to create the person AID that will receive the OOR and ECR credentials.
-- ./create-qvi-acdc-credential.sh
+- ./task-scripts/create-qvi-acdc-credential.sh
   - uses the appropriate script in `./sig-wallet/src` to issue the QVI credential from the GEDA AID to the QVI AID.
-- ./create-le-acdc-credential.sh
+- ./task-scripts/create-le-acdc-credential.sh
   - uses the appropriate script in `./sig-wallet/src` to issue the LE credential from the QVI AID to the LE AID, chaining the LE to the QVI credential.
-- ./create-oor-acdc-credential.sh
+- ./task-scripts/create-oor-acdc-credential.sh
   - uses the appropriate script in `./sig-wallet/src` to issue the OOR Auth credential from the LE AID to the QVI AID, chaining the OOR Auth credential to the LE credential, and then issuing the OOR credential from the QVI AID to the Person AID, chaining the OOR credential to the OOR Auth credential.